 - Step 1: Choose your favorite brand of french fries from your preferred grocer's frozen foods aisle.

 - Step 2: Pour the frozen french fries into the basket of your air fryer.
-Be sure not to crowd the basket so that the fries will cook evenly!
+They don't need to be in a single layer, but be sure not to crowd the basket so that the fries will cook evenly!